University of Florida College of Dentistry 4-Year D.M.D. Program for Internationally-Educated Dentists

 Letters of Evaluation Instructions

-Two letters of evaluation/recommendation
+Three letters of evaluation/recommendation.

 TOEFL Requirement Instructions

 A minimum TOEFL score of 80 (internet-based version) or 550 (paper-based) is required.
 Please note that TOEFL scores expire after two years.
-For the 2025 application cycle, TOEFL scores must be from Feb.
-22, 2023 or later.
+For the 2026 application cycle, TOEFL scores must be from February 22, 2024 or later.
 For the TOEFL, scores must be from the same test date (the “MyBest Scores” are not accepted or considered).
 The TOEFL ITP is not accepted for admissions purposes.

 National Board Requirement Instructions